Wright R-3350 Duplex-Cyclone: Design and development

-By 1943 the new Boeing B-29 Superfortress was flying with R-3350s.
+By 1943, the new Boeing B-29 Superfortress was flying with R-3350s.
 The engines remained temperamental, and the rear cylinders tended to overheat, partially due to inadequate clearance between the cylinder baffles and the cowl.
 A number of changes were introduced to improve cooling, and the aircraft was rushed into service in the Pacific in 1944.
-This proved unwise, as the early B-29s taking off at maximum weights, in the high temperature conditions of the B-29s tropical airfields, caused overheating that was not completely solved, and the engines also had a tendency to swallow valves.
+This proved unwise, as the early B-29s taking off at maximum weights, in the high temperature conditions of the B-29's tropical airfields, caused overheating that was not completely solved, and the engines also had a tendency to swallow valves.
 Because of a high magnesium content in the crankcase, engine fires could burn with a core temperature approaching 5600 F which could burn through the main spar in seconds, causing a catastrophic failure.

 Early R-3350s used carburetors, though the poorly designed elbow entrance to the supercharger led to serious problems with fuel/air mixtures.
-Near the end of WWII, the system was changed to use gasoline direct injection which improved reliability.
-After the war the engine was redesigned and became popular for large aircraft, notably the Lockheed Constellation and Douglas DC-7.
+Near the end of WWII, the system was changed to use gasoline direct injection, which improved reliability.
+After the war, the engine was redesigned and became popular for large aircraft, notably the Lockheed Constellation and Douglas DC-7.

 Following the war, the Turbo-Compound system was developed to deliver better fuel efficiency.
-In these versions, three power-recovery turbines (PRT) were inserted into the exhaust of each group of six cylinders, and geared to the crankshaft by fluid couplings to deliver more power.
-The PRTs recovered about 20% of the exhaust energy (around 450 hp) that would have otherwise been lost, but reduced engine reliability.
-Mechanics nicknamed them Parts Recovery Turbines, since the increased exhaust heat meant a return to the engine destroying exhaust valves.
+In these versions, three power-recovery turbines (PRTs) were fitted around the rear of the engine, one for each group of six cylinders.
+The PRTs utilized the velocity energy of the exhaust gas rather than expansion of the exhaust gas, and transmitted power to the crankshaft through reduction gearing and fluid couplings.
+Compared with a similar non-turbocompounded R-3350, turbocompounding added about 550 hp at take-off power and 240 hp at cruise settings.
 The fuel burn for the PRT-equipped aircraft was nearly the same as the older Pratt and Whitney R-2800, while producing more useful power.
-Effective 15 October 1957 a DA-3/DA-4 engine cost $88,200.
+Effective 15 October 1957, a DA-3/DA-4 engine cost $88,200.
+Turbo-compound R-3350s could achieve specific fuel consumption as low as 0.4 lb/hp/hour (243 g/kWh).

-By this point reliability had improved with the mean time between overhauls at 3,500 hours and specific fuel consumption in the order of 0.4 lb/hp/hour (243 g/kWh, giving a 34% fuel efficiency).
-Engines in use as of the 2020s are limited to 52 inHg manifold pressure, giving 2880 hp with 100/130 octane fuel (or 100LL) instead of the 59.5 inHg and 3400 hp possible with 115/145, a higher octane fuel, which is no longer available.